walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/README.md

 Android and Apple provider KDoc.
 Bluetooth availability is reported through the proximity capability contract rather than prompting from inside this library.

-Create a validated `BleProximityTransportConfiguration` for one transaction, then instantiate the platform provider: `AndroidBleProximityTransportProvider` or `IosBleProximityTransportProvider`.
+Use `AndroidBleProximityTransportFactory` or `IosBleProximityTransportFactory` to check the exact role selection before generating session keys or transaction UUIDs.
+The probe does not prepare radio resources.
+After prerequisites pass, create a validated `BleProximityTransportConfiguration` for one transaction and ask the same factory for its provider.
 The provider prepares only methods that can actually be advertised and exposes them through the shared `ProximityTransportProvider` contract.

 Android applications need the merged manifest permissions plus runtime grants for the selected role.
 Apple applications need `NSBluetoothAlwaysUsageDescription`; the provider uses CoreBluetooth